notnotmelon/maraxsis/README.md

 ![](https://files.catbox.moe/qlbluo.mp4)

 This deep sea vessel is capable of submerging to any depth, and can be automated with a schedule to follow underwater channels.

-With further technologies, construct the nuclear submarine and atomic torpedoes.

 Be careful, swimming outside the submarine will quickly result in death by extreme pressure, drowning, or both.